-This section describes the credited controls that are required to reduce the risk associated with the maximum credible incident to a negligible consequence level.
+This section describes the credited controls that are required to reduce the risk associated with the maximum credible incident to the conditions outlined in Section III-1.3.1.1.

 III-1.4.1 Credited Engineering Controls

 The purpose of this section is to provide the information necessary to understand the engineering controls that are used to prevent or mitigate the consequences of the maximum credible incident.
 Engineering controls can be classified as passive or active.
 This section presents a separate discussion of the engineering controls that fall under each classification.